Meet Katie Briggs.

 After graduating from Canisius College, Katie took a position at Buffalo Olmsted Parks Conservancy, where she turned a three-month contract position into a full-time marketing role, handling fundraising, special events, newsletter copy and design, and media and stakeholder relations.
 A few years later another opportunity arose, this time in the agency world.
 Katie joined the PR team at Eric Mower + Associates where she planned and executed local events and stunts including grand openings, concerts, sampling events, vehicle giveaways and even a flash mob; secured local to national media for new product launches and tourist attractions; and developed relationships with bloggers and online influencers for product trials and reviews.

-Now Katie is leading a new initiative: bringing PR back to Crowley Webb and enabling the agency to offer fully-integrated solutions.
+Now Katie is leading a new initiative: bringing public relations back to Crowley Webb and enabling the agency to offer fully-integrated solutions.
 In this role, she will provide our clients with both traditional and digital public relations expertise and begin to build a robust public relations department.

 Given that we’re living in a digital age, how has the PR role evolved?